 How is Mobile Banking Different from Online Banking?

-Transactions range from simple ones, like signing up to have your bank send you informational text messages, to the more complex, such as bill paying, sending money to other people, receiving funds and others.
+At its simplest, mobile banking consists of financial transactions made through the use of a mobile device, such as a cell phone or tablet.
+Transactions range from simple ones, like signing up to have your bank send you informational text messages, to the more complex, such as paying bills, sending money to other people, receiving funds, and others.

 Traditional brick-and-mortar financial institutions are increasingly offering internet-based services, and there are now mobile financial institutions that don’t even have an actual building for customers to use.
 Their mobile devices and apps are their branches.